sww1235/connection-diagram-manager/file-format.md

 # Table (dictionary) of all available terminal types.
-# Terminal are separated out into their own category
+# Terminals are separated out into their own category
 # due to some special case things with them, including
 # the accessories, and ganging.
 # Terminal definitions include both DIN rail mounted terminals, WAGO lever nuts,